jacksonrayhamilton/bundlifier/README.md

 bundlifier.build();
 ```

-In your Node.js web server, start a Bundlifier before listening for requests:
+In a Node.js web server, you can start a Bundlifier before listening for
+requests.
+Your server can also be your build tool!

 ```js
 import Bundlifier from 'bundlifier';